 If the donation is in memory or in honor of someone, click "Memorial or Honorary Donations" on the PayPal Review Donation page.
 Please indicate the name of the person being honored and the person to whom the acknowledgment should be sent.

 established in memory of

 If the donation is in memory or in honor of someone, click “Memorial or Honorary Donations” on the Paypal Review Donation page.
 Please indicate the name of the person being honored and the person to whom the acknowledgement should be sent.

 NHLAA is grateful for the support of the law firms who participate in our Firm Stand for Justice Campaign as well as the individual donors listed below.
 We also rely on annual support from the Connecticut Bar Foundation, which distributes Court Fees Grant-in-Aid, Judicial Branch Grants-in-Aid and revenue from Interest on Lawyers Trust Accounts (IOLTA).

 We also rely on the generous support of numerous foundations and charitable organizations.
-We currently receive grants from the Area Agency on Aging, The Community Foundation for Greater New Haven, The Connecticut Health Foundation, Equal Justice America, The Impact Fund, The Tow Foundation, the United Ways of Greater New Haven, Milford and The Valley, the Valley Community Foundation and others.
+We currently receive grants from the Area Agency on Aging, The Community Foundation for Greater New Haven, the Matthies Foundation, Yale Law School, Equal Justice America, Immigrant Justice Corps, the United Ways of Greater New Haven, Milford and The Valley, the Valley Community Foundation and others.
 NHLAA also receives numerous grants from municipal, state and federal government agencies.